MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/azure-arc/best-practices-assessment-for-windows-server.md

 The Best Practices Assessment tool installs the following three extensions on your device:

-1. **Assessment Platform** - Deploys the Best Practices Assessment platform onto your machine.
+- **Assessment Platform** - Deploys the Best Practices Assessment platform onto your machine.
 This extension serves as the platform for future development as new best practices assessment scenarios are introduced.

-1. **Windows Server Assessment** - Contains all the necessary information about the validation checks that need to be run on your device to provide you with the recommendations you see in the Azure portal.
+- **Windows Server Assessment** - Contains all the necessary information about the validation checks that need to be run on your device to provide you with the recommendations you see in the Azure portal.
 Once the assessment is complete, the results are saved to a local log file.

-1. **Azure Monitor Agent (AMA)** - Collects and uploads the log file to your log analytics workspace in the cloud, providing you with all the information in the Azure portal.
+- **Azure Monitor Agent (AMA)** - Collects and uploads the log file to your log analytics workspace in the cloud, providing you with all the information in the Azure portal.
 Workbooks are used to visualize the results and provide you with an easier reading experience.

 > [!NOTE]
 >
 > - Best Practices Assessment tool handles security by running all checks locally on your server.
 The results are only uploaded to your designated Azure storage account, ensuring that everything happens within the context of your account.
 >
-> - The best practices assessment tool has to be installed on every server you desire to run it on.
+> - The Best Practices Assessment tool has to be installed on every server you desire to run it on.
 >
 > - Installing the required extensions on an Arc server via PowerShell isn't currently supported.